ignamlrz/learn-java/TOOLS.md

 # [Tools and Commands Reference](https://docs.oracle.com/en/java/javase/11/tools/tools-and-command-reference.html)

-The JDK tools and their commands enable developers to handle development tasks such as compiling and running a program, packaging source files into a Java Archive (JAR) file, applying security policies to a JAR file, and more.
+The JDK tools and their commands enable developers to handle development tasks such as compiling and running a program, packaging source files into a Java Archive (JAR) streams, applying security policies to a JAR streams, and more.

 The tools and commands reference topic lists and describes the Java Development Kit (JDK) tools.
 They’re grouped into the following sections based on the related functions that they perform.
 Details about the tools and the